alonzi/DAACS-Intro-to-R/part-II.md

 # Part II: Reading code
 In this part we will get to know the main R building blocks: Functions, Packages, Variables, and Data Structures.
 More importantly we will learn some R helpers, double most importantly '?'.

+* Objective: Begin the work of R literacy.
+* Why?: How can you program in R before you can read in R?

 ## Functions
 In R a function is your main tool.
 Every function is designed to do one specific thing and hopefully has a name that makes it clear what the function does.